gameplaycolor/gameplaycolor/README.md

 2. Improved icon
 3. Host at an appropriate website
 4. Set up a new Google API for inseven.co.uk.
-5. Consider a donate button?
+5. JSGB?
-6. JSGB?
+6. Apply a license

 ### Future Work